Building Inspections

 A notice to fix is a formal notice issued by the Council advising that certain works have not been carried out in accordance with the Building Act.
 If a notice to fix is issued, you must address the issues identified within a prescribed time frame to prevent further action being taken.
 Enforcement of a notice to fix is undertaken by Council.

-If you wish to make changes to the consented plans during the construction process you can do so by following our process for amending a building consent.
+If you wish to make changes to the consented plans during the construction process you can do so by following our process on the Building Consents page for amending a building consent.